 4.2.
-Bridged LAN Traffic
+Bridged LAN Traffic (IEEE 802 Untagged Frame)

 For Bridging LAN traffic, the format of the frame on the line is shown below.
+This format is used if the traffic does not include VLAN ID and priority.

 The fields are transmitted from left to right.

-802.3 Frame format
+802.3 Frame format (IEEE 802 Un-tagged Frame)